 - Placing a two-year moratorium on capital works expenditure on council chambers and administration buildings to ensure infrastructure projects directly benefit local communities.

 The Government is also offering to guarantee other loans for councils to help them get cheaper loans from banks and other private sector credit providers.

 Councils can also direct any questions to their OLG Council Engagement Manager.

-The Office of Local Government (OLG) has released the following detailed guidance to assist councils to assess their eligibility and apply for funding:
+The Office of Local Government (OLG) has released the following detailed guidance to assist councils to assess their eligibility and apply for the Job Retention Allowance: